Curriculum in Peace, War, and Defense

 280 Anthropology of War and Peace (ANTH 280) (3).
 See ANTH 280 for description.

 350 National and International Security (3).
-Permission of the curriculum.
 Introduction to the problem of war and violent conflict in human experience and the contemporary world, and efforts to prevent, avoid, or ameliorate war and its effects.
+Content will vary by instructor and disciplinary perspective but will include causes of war, deterrence, irregular war, and the future of war.

 351 Global History of Warfare (HIST 351) (3).
 See HIST 351 for description.